 Book Suggestions for the Library

-Berenstein Bears and Too Much Junk Food by Jan and Stan Berenstein
+Berenstain Bears and Too Much Junk Food by Jan and Stan Berenstain

 Bread, Bread, Bread by Ann Morris